CL-CHEN-Lab/User_interface_for_Kronos_scRT/README.md

       cores = 6
     )

 The next step consists in calling the CN.
-In this specific case we are choosing to block the mean ploidy of thse cells around 2, but a range of allowed ploidy can be provided.
+In this specific case we are choosing to block the mean ploidy of these cells around 2, but a range of allowed ploidy can be provided.

     Chromsize = readr::read_tsv(url('http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/mm10.chrom.sizes'), col_names = c('chr', 'size'))